eduardoislas/dementiapp/README.md

-# dementiapp
+# DementIApp

-Intelligent assistant for informal caregivers of people with dementia from a day center "Dorita de Ojeda"
+##Intelligent assistant for informal caregivers of people with dementia from a day center "Dorita de Ojeda"